The on-line Police application form is accessed via the Jobs.NSW web site.

 Your documents must be copied and certified as true copies by a Justice of the Peace prior to being scanned and uploaded with your on-line application.

-- University Certificate in Workforce Essentials award and academic transcript
+- University Certificate in Workforce Essentials award and academic transcript (to be uploaded or supplied upon completion)

 - Academic transcripts or certificates relating to any other tertiary, higher education or vocational qualifications